BDC Hamburger Icon

 Industry events are opportunities for CEOs to increase brand awareness and reach a broad audience of potential customers.
 But when a CEO is asked to give a keynote at an event, organizers don’t want a company pitch.

 Instead, CEOs should cultivate a platform of ideas beyond their products or services to call upon for keynote presentations.
-They can use these thought leadership tenets to prepare a presentation that is meaningful to the audience while effortlessly raising their organization’s esteem and profile.
+They can use these thought leadership topics to prepare a presentation that is meaningful to the audience while effortlessly raising their organization’s esteem and profile.

 The best tools for creating presentations